datalab-to/datalab-on-prem/README.md

-# Self-Service On-Prem Datalab Inference Container
+# On-Prem Datalab Inference Container

-This repo contains scripts to pull and run [Datalab's self-service on-prem container](https://documentation.datalab.to/docs/on-prem/self-serve/overview).
+This repo contains scripts to pull and run Datalab's on-prem container, requiring a license.

 If you need help troubleshooting or have questions, please reach out to [support@datalab.to](mailto:support@datalab.to).

 - To run the container, you will need your license key.
 - To pull images or search for tags in our registry, you will need your GCloud service account key.
-- Both of these are available to you in your account at [https://www.datalab.to/app/subscription](https://www.datalab.to/app/subscription) after you check out.

 # Prerequisites